DNA bases: adenine thymine guanine cytosine

 The frozen accident theory was proposed by Crick.
 That theory states that what we see now is “frozen” ie. (maximally improved) and it got to that point by chance.

-Evolutionary biology doesn’t seem exact and convincing.
-The author of this text does not claim to be an authority in the field of evolutionary biology.
-Still, with enough education in the life sciences, one should be able to analyze the problem and look for available data in order to (at least) see the direction from which the potential answers to these fundamental questions in biology may come.
+Evolutionary biology doesn’t seem exact.
+With enough education in the life sciences, one should be able to analyze the problem and look for available data in order to (at least) see the direction from which the potential answers to these fundamental questions in biology may come.
 Biologists understand that the current DNA/RNA/protein interplay is too complicated for a spontaneous occurrence, so they hypothesize a world with simpler molecules and simpler biochemistry.
 However, they don’t agree on the nature of that world (protein or RNA).
 Furthermore, they hypothesize multiple switches of fundamental biological processes from protein over RNA to the DNA/RNA/protein machinery.
 There are at least SIX theories that attempt to explain the evolution of the DNA codon.
 There is not much research on how the first triplet code was formed.
 The current reductionist approach always starts from the assumption that in the beginning everything was dead and simple and that everything has a natural, spontaneous tendency to get complicated and evolve despite the opposing force of entropy.
-We call this legit science.
+This is open for debate.

 References: